kyma-project/kyma/docs/05-technical-reference/00-configuration-parameters/svls-02-environment-variables.md

 ## Configure runtime

-You can configure environment variables either separately for a given runtime or make them runtime-agnostic using a Config Map.
+You can configure environment variables either separately for a given runtime or make them runtime-agnostic using a ConfigMap.

 ### Define environment variables in a Config Map